chuanqitan/chuanqitan.github.io/publications.md

 Paper
 ----------------

+*Only list papers as the first author or second author*.

-* Multimodal Classification with Deep Convolutional-Recurrent Neural Networks for Electroencephalography , Chuanqi Tan, Fuchun Sun, Wenchang Zhang, Jianhua Chen and Chunfang Liu , International Conference On Neural Information Processing, 2017
+* Multimodal Classification with Deep Convolutional-Recurrent Neural Networks for Electroencephalography , **Chuanqi Tan** , Fuchun Sun, Wenchang Zhang, Jianhua Chen and Chunfang Liu , International Conference On Neural Information Processing, 2017

-* Spatial and spectral features fusion for EEG classification during motor imagery in BCI , Tan, Chuanqi and Sun, Fuchun and Zhang, Wenchang and Liu, Shaobo and Liu, Chunfang , Biomedical & Health Informatics (BHI), 2017 IEEE EMBS International Conference on, 2017
+* Spatial and spectral features fusion for EEG classification during motor imagery in BCI , **Tan, Chuanqi** and Sun, Fuchun and Zhang, Wenchang and Liu, Shaobo and Liu, Chunfang , Biomedical & Health Informatics (BHI), 2017 IEEE EMBS International Conference on, 2017

-* A new method for content-based image retrieval via subsets of key contours fragments , Tan, Chuan Qi and Chen, Yu Feng and Li, Feng Xia and Yang, Zhi Zhong , International Conference On Computing and Data Analysis, 2011
+* A new method for content-based image retrieval via subsets of key contours fragments , **Tan, Chuan Qi** and Chen, Yu Feng and Li, Feng Xia and Yang, Zhi Zhong , International Conference On Computing and Data Analysis, 2011

-* A Novel and Fast Method for Content-Based Image Retrieval via Stack-Triangles Geometrics Histogram , Chen, Yu Feng and Tan, Chuan Qi and Li, Feng Xia and Zhang, Qing Yi , International Conference on Image, Vision and Computing, 2011
+* A Novel and Fast Method for Content-Based Image Retrieval via Stack-Triangles Geometrics Histogram , Chen, Yu Feng and **Tan, Chuan Qi** and Li, Feng Xia and Zhang, Qing Yi , International Conference on Image, Vision and Computing, 2011

-* An Effective Visual System for Static Analysis of Source Code , Wan, Ying and Tan, Chuan Qi and Wang, Zhi Gang and Wang, Guo Qiang and Hong, Xiao Jin , International Conference on Image, Vision and Computing, 2011
+* An Effective Visual System for Static Analysis of Source Code , Wan, Ying and **Tan, Chuan Qi** and Wang, Zhi Gang and Wang, Guo Qiang and Hong, Xiao Jin , International Conference on Image, Vision and Computing, 2011